MicrosoftDocs/azure-docs/articles/defender-for-iot/eiot-deployment.md

 **Configure an Azure instance**:

 Purchase, and set up an Azure IoTHub.
 The minimum size needed is the smallest hub ($20).

+When creating an IoTHub, fill out your information on the Basics tab, but leave all other tabs on their default settings.

 > [!Note]
 > Due to GDPR regulations, EU customers must set their instances to the EU **Europe West** cloud.
 Any customer outside of the EU, should set their instance to US **US East** cloud.